 Patients should be managed by symptomatic and supportive care following a NSAIDs overdose.
 There are no specific antidotes.
 Emesis and/or activated charcoal (60 g to 100 g in adults, 1 g/kg to 2 g/kg in children) and/or osmotic cathartic may be indicated in patients seen within 4 hours of ingestion with symptoms or following a large oral overdose (5 to 10 times the usual dose).
-Forced diuresis, alkalization of urine, hemodialysis or hemoperfusion may not be useful due to high protein binding.
-Single overdoses of ketorolac tromethamine have been variously associated with abdominal pain, nausea, vomiting, hyperventilation, peptic ulcers, and/or erosive gastritis and renal dysfunction which have resolved after discontinuation of dosing.
+Forced 4.
+Perform visual inspection on the syringe diuresis, alkalization of urine, hemodialysis or hemoperfusion may not be useful due to high protein binding.

+Single overdoses of ketorolac tromethamine have been variously associated with abdominal pain, nausea, vomiting, The use of ketorolac tromethamine, as with any drug known to inhibit cyclooxygenase/ prostaglandin synthesis, may impair hyperventilation, peptic ulcers and/or erosive gastritis and renal dysfunction which have resolved after discontinuation of dosing.

-DOSAGE AND ADMINISTRATION:
+DOSAGE AND ADMINISTRATION

 Carefully consider the potential benefits and risks of ketorolac tromethamine and other treatment options before deciding to use ketorolac tromethamine.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals.
-In adults, the combined duration of use of intravenous or intramuscular dosing of ketorolac tromethamine and oral ketorolac tromethamine is not to exceed 5 days.
-In adults, the use of oral ketorolac tromethamine is only indicated as continuation therapy to intravenous or intramuscular dosing of ketorolac tromethamine.
-See package insert for ketorolac tromethamine tablets for transition from intravenous or intramuscular dosing of ketorolac tromethamine (single- or multiple-dose) to multiple-dose oral ketorolac tromethamine.

-Note: Oral formulation should not be given as an initial
+In adults, the combined duration of use of IV or IM dosing of ketorolac tromethamine and oral ketorolac tromethamine is not to exceed 5 days.
+In adults, the use of oral ketorolac tromethamine is only indicated as continuation therapy to IV or IM dosing of ketorolac tromethamine.
+See package insert for ketorolac tromethamine tablets for transition from IV or IM dosing of ketorolac tromethamine (single- or multiple-dose) to multiple-dose oral ketorolac tromethamine.
+Note: Oral formulation should not be given as an initial dose.